gaehlerm/SoftwareEngineering/README.md

 Enjoy this book and good luck with your career.

+## Who this book is for

+This book was first intended for PhD students as I know quite some of them who are programming all the time but never really learned how to do it properly.
+They just learned the basic syntax of a programming language and then started writing code.
+But they never learned how to write good code.
+They never learned that a class has to be small nor about the importance of tests.
+And there are many more points that I'd like to emphasize in this book.

+Of course, this book is not only for PhD students.
+There are also plenty of other programmers who never learned how to write good code.
+Though as you are reading this book here, chances are, that you already read some other books and that you know a lot of the things I'm writing about here.
+But I hope there are still some novel ideas in this book that you can use to improve your code.

 # 4. Introduction

 "If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." – Albert Einstein